Petition urges Amherst supervisors not to act on potential First Amendment sanctuary measure

-AMHERST — An online petition opposing Amherst County becoming a "First Amendment sanctuary" — which involves local government officials taking a formal stance against Gov. Ralph Northam's COVID-19 restrictions — was presented to the county's board of supervisors Tuesday.
+An online petition opposing Amherst County becoming a “First Amendment sanctuary” — which involves taking a formal stance against Gov. Ralph Northam’s COVID-19 restrictions — was presented to the county’s board of supervisors Tuesday.

 Gloria Witt, a Madison Heights resident and leader within Amherst County’s NAACP branch, presented the petition started in late December at www.change.org to the board during a public comments portion of Tuesday’s meeting.
 The petition had 393 signatures just before 5 p.m.
 Tuesday and states its signers believe Northam has acted properly in protecting Virginia residents during the pandemic.